 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Concordia University, Texas, see our tuition and fees and room and board pages.

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Concordia University, Texas, approximately 74% of students took out student loans averaging $6,564 a year.
-That adds up to $26,256 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At Concordia University, Texas, approximately 67% of students took out student loans averaging $6,983 a year.
+That adds up to $27,932 over four years for those students.

-How Much Money Do Concordia University, Texas Graduates Make?students who graduate from Concordia University, Texas with a bachelor's degree go on to jobs where they make an average salary of $44,500 in their early years.
-That's great news for Concordia University, Texas students since it is 12% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Concordia University, Texas Graduates Make?students who graduate with a bachelor's degree from Concordia University, Texas make about $49,898 a year during their first few years of employment after graduation.
+That's great news for Concordia University, Texas students since it is 17% more than the average college graduate's salary of $42,485 per year.

 Location of Concordia University, Texas